Free Long-Tail Keyword Generator: (AI-Powered) Niche SEO Keywords & Ideas

 A long-tail keyword generator is a tool that helps you identify the right topics & opportunities you should write about, by analyzing keywords for search engine optimization (SEO) purposes.
 It’s the backbone of a proper keyword research process.

-- Monthly Search Volume: The (estimated) monthly search volume is how often a keyword or phrase is searched for on a search engine per month.
-This lets you see the popularity and potential traffic of a keyword and figure out its competitiveness.
+• Monthly Search Volume: The (estimated) monthly search volume is how often a keyword or phrase is searched for on a search engine per month.
 With long-tail keywords, you’ll usually be looking for volumes around 500–5,000.
+Essentially, this volume gives you an idea of how popular a keyword is … and how much traffic it might bring to your site.

-- Keyword Difficulty: How easy (or not!) will it be to rank on the first page of Google search results for this keyword?
-Having a good sense of the keyword difficulty is crucial for identifying the feasibility and potential success of ranking for that long-tail keyword in search engine results.
+• Keyword Difficulty: The keyword difficulty tells you how easy (or not!) will it be to rank on the first page of Google search results for this keyword?
 Look for “low” difficulty for your long-tail keywords (consider shooting for “medium” if your site is already ranking well for lots of low difficulty keywords).

-- Country-Specific Results: The search volume and difficulty for pretty much every keyword phrase will depend on the country where the searcher is located.
-Our free long-tail keyword tool shows US (United States) monthly search volume and keyword difficulty by default.
+• Country-Specific Results: Our free long-tail keyword tool shows US (United States) monthly search volume and keyword difficulty by default … but the volume and difficulty metrics will vary depending on where the person searching is located.
 Just click on the “US” (at the top right of the search bar) to select to see country-level data for anywhere in the world.
 This is especially important if you’re trying to boost your local SEO.

-- (Optional) CPC (Cost-Per-Click): Cost per click is a pricing model used in ad services like Google AdSense, where the advertiser pays each time a searcher clicks an ad.
+• (Optional) CPC (Cost-Per-Click): Cost per click is type of ad pricing used for services like Google AdSense, and it just means that the advertiser pays each time a searcher clicks an ad.
 (You’ll also hear it called PPC, “pay per click”, from the advertiser’s point of view).
-Google uses this model for ads on its search engine results pages and the CPC for a particular ad is determined by factors like the keywords, targeting, and competition.
-Advertisers can use CPC data to work out the likely cost and return on investment of their ads over time.
+Google’s CPC for an ad is determined by factors like the keywords, targeting, and competition.
+Advertisers can use CPC data to work out the likely cost and return on investment of their ads over time, but if you’re just going after organic traffic, you don’t need to know the CPC of your keywords.

-How to Optimize Your Blog Posts for Google Search (SEO) with this Keyword Planner
+How to Optimize Your Content for Search Engines (SEO) with the Long-Tail Keyword Planner

 Note: Whether you’re improving old blog posts by reworking them to focus on new keywords or creating content from scratch, you can follow these same steps.

-1. Do Keyword Research to Be Sure You’re Pursuing the Best Long-Tail Keywords
+1. Carry Out Keyword Research to List the Best Long-Tail Keywords

-Long-tail keywords are fantastic, because there won’t be nearly so many specific search results on a particular SERP (Search Engine Results Page).
+Long-tail keywords are what you’re looking for here, because there won’t be nearly so many specific search results on a particular SERP (Search Engine Results Page).
 Whatever your exact blog strategy—or content strategy—that you’re using to improve your content marketing ROI, finding these achievable but highly relevant long-tail keywords is vital.

-Focus most of your time on pursuing long-tail keyword phrases at the intersection of medium search volume and low competition wherever you can.
-That’s the sweet spot for actually getting traffic quickly.
+So, focus on long-tail keyword phrases at the intersection of medium search volume and low competition.
+That’s the sweet spot for getting traffic quickly.
 BTo build momentum (and to stay motivated), you need real people visiting your blog soon.
-You won’t ever be able to compete with huge websites that have been in your niche for 10+ years, unless you lay the foundation for early traffic growth with realistic keywords you can rank for soon.
-That might mean targeting much more specific keywords or looking for keyword variations that are a lot more achievable.

 So how does this look in terms of the search volume data from this tool?
 Here’s roughly how I would define low, medium, high, and very high search volume: